History

 In 1859 the first contract between the canton of Zurich and the Swiss government was signed, the purpose of which was to create a common administration for the collections.
 In 1905 a second contract was signed between the city of Zurich, the canton of Zurich and the Swiss government.
 According to this 'Special Contract', the geological-mineralogical collections were to become part of the ETH Zurich.
 An additional agreement in 1909 stated that part of the palaeontological material (mainly vertebrates) was to be acquired by the University of Zurich.

-The building of the Department of Earth Sciences
+The building of the Department of Earth and Planetary Sciences

 In 1916 the local architect Gustav Gull erected the new building of the earth sciences of the ETH Zurich (NO-building).
 The building was characterized by a spacious, four-floored inner hall (quadrangle) and accommodated, shortly after its opening, the earth science collections of the ETH.
 Long rows of dark-wooded showcases occupied the entire hall where the majority of the collection could be stored and exhibited.